 Build an Adobe Spark Page.

-Go to spark.adobe.com, log in and CLICK on the BLUE CIRCLE with the "+" sign to add content.
+Go to spark.adobe.com, log in and CLICK on the BLUE BUTTON with the BLUE CIRCLE containing the "+" sign to add content.
+You will SELECT WEB PAGE as the workflow.
 Many suggestions for existing templates will be presented to you but give yourself the challenge of building your own from scratch.
-To build a Spark Page from scratch you need to locate and CLICK on the BLUE BUTTON that named "Web Page" (You may have to scroll to the bottom of the page to find it).

 Assemble your text and images as outlined below.
 Experiment with the different forms of layout (especially features such as GlideShow, Grids and Buttons).
 It is beneficial to show ALL of your featured works using one GRID as a sort of overview image and then resort to using the GlideShow to provide intimate close-ups of the work with scrollable side panels containing Pop-Up text and images to help dive deeper into your subject matter.